 Dr. Emma Field

-Dr Emma Field is an experienced counselling psychologist who provides therapeutic, supervision and diagnostic assessment services for young people and adults.
-She has extensive experience working therapeutically in private practice with a wide range of clients including children, adolescents and adults with neurodiverse traits and diagnoses.
+Dr Emma Field is an experienced counselling psychologist who provides therapeutic, supervision and diagnostic assessment services for children, young people and adults, alongside Alice McCann, who provides CBT services to young people 16+ and adults at ADHD Scotland.
+Emma Field and Alice McCann work therapeutically with a wide range of clients with neurodiverse traits and diagnoses.

 Emma is strongly motivated to understand others and their personal histories, stories and experiences.
 As a neurodiverse individual, she understands the difficulties that others with these differences may experience when navigating the world they live in, designed by neurotypical others.
 She feels strongly about providing a neuro-affirmative process with all individuals she encounters.
 She understands how others may be misunderstood and misinterpreted by those around them.